Common Mortgage Mistakes Borrowers Make

 Opening new credit cards or making excessive charges on existing credit lines before and during the loan application process (it happened to me!).

-This can hurt your credit score tremendously and increase your debt load, which could lead to disqualification.
-See debt-to-income ratio for more on that.
-You can buy your new leather couch and big-screen TV once the loan is funded and closed.
+This can hurt your credit scores tremendously and increase your debt load, which could lead to disqualification.
+See my debt-to-income ratio post for more on that.

 7. Applying for a Mortgage with Limited Employment History